General Surgery and Colorectal Surgery FAQ

 Can I shower after surgery?

 Absolutely.
-You may shower the evening of surgery.
-If you’ve had a hernia repair or have any incision on your abdomen, torso, arm, leg, or neck: please don’t submerge in a bathtub for several days.
-If you had surgery on your anus or rectum then bathing and soaking is encouraged.
+You may shower in the morning following surgery.
+If you have any incisions on your abdomen, torso, arm, leg, or neck, please don’t submerge in a bathtub for several days.
+If you had surgery on your anus or rectum, then bathing and soaking are encouraged.

 If you have a gauze dressing on your incision – please remove it prior to getting wet.
 If there are fibrous strips covering the wound (Steristrips), please keep those on.
 It’s safe to shower with them.
 They will fall off on their own or I will take them off if they’re still present when you follow-up with me in the office.